kpam92/practice/interview&practice/interview_questions/JS.md

 * Explain Ajax in as much detail as possible.
 * What are the advantages and disadvantages of using Ajax?
 <br><br> Advantages: better interactivity and more dynamic pages.
 Easier navigation.
 More succinct and compact code.
+<br><br> Disadvantages: Reload and back are rendered useless, and can refresh page prior to ajax call.
 * Explain how JSONP works (and how it's not really Ajax).
 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?